lindsayslem/lindsayslem.github.io/index.md

 data.head()
 ```
 <br>Step 2: Clean and Prepare<br>
-It is common for raw data to having missing values or noise.
+It is common for raw data to have missing values or noise.
-In this step we will drop missing values, remove commas in the the pricing dollar amount, and convert the numbers into floats so they are not read as strings.<br>
+In this step we will drop missing values, remove commas in the pricing dollar amount, and convert the numbers into floats so they are not read as strings.<br>
-Then, we will add a 30-day moving average column to be able to establish a more clear trend. <br>
+Then, we will add a 90-day moving average column to be able to establish a more clear trend. <br>
-You could choose a different time window for the moving average, depending on what you are trying to showcase: 90 days to represent quarters or 180 days to represent half a year.
+You could choose a different time window for the moving average, depending on what you are trying to showcase: 30 days to represent months or 180 days to represent half a year.
-For this dataset I found 30 days will give a more clear picture of trends while ignoring small fluctuations.
+For this dataset I found 90 days will give a more clear picture of trends while ignoring small fluctuations.
+The
 ```python
 # Keep only necessary columns
 data = data[["Date", "Price"]]